 4 Hidden Costs of Batch and Blast Emails

-Like all types of emails, there is a time and place for sending batch and blast emails.
+When it comes to email marketing, “Batch & Blast” is a common practice.
+Like all types of emails, there is a time and place for sending those emails.
 However, many eCommerce marketers rely too heavily on batch and blast as the only tactic, primarily due to its simplicity.
 After all, what is easier to do than to send a single email to your entire email list?

 Batch and blast emails are characterized by several qualities.
 They are: